blance97/FoodPollNative/README.md

 # FoodPollNative
 React-Native App for food Poll.
-Built with React-Native and Firebase
+Built with React-Native and Firebase.
+This works both on IOS and Android but is better suited for IOS.

 ## Purpose
  To allow for a person in large groups to efficiently send a poll/survey out to everyone select their food preferences.
 This is an addon to the [Food Poll Web App](foodpoll.herokuapp.com)